gregecmaregec/gregecmaregec.github.io/_projects/foreword.md

 title: Foreword
 img: assets/itfa/foreword_thumbnail.jpg
 nav: true
-description: and a wordbook for AI related terms
+description: and a wordbook for AI terms used in the project
 importance: 1
 ---
 <br>